aykhans/dodo/README.md

 ## Usage

 You can use Dodo with CLI arguments, a JSON config file, or both.
-If you use both, CLI arguments will always override JSON config arguments if there is a conflict.
+When using both, CLI arguments will override JSON config values if there's a conflict.

 ### 1. CLI